 Our economies and societies have become more diverse than ever before, yet progress to ensure that all groups in society are given the same opportunities has lagged behind.
 This has led to erosion of trust in governments and institutions, reinforced social barriers between groups and at times contributed to intolerance and discrimination.
 Governments, businesses and citizens urgently need to take action to ensure that vulnerable groups who suffer disproportionally from inequalities do not get left behind.
 This requires a concerted effort to reap the advantages diversity can bring to our societies.

-Also coming soon at the International Diversity Forum:
+Also at the International Diversity Forum:

 - A keynote speech by Ahmed Hussen, Canadian Minister of Immigration, Refugees and Citizenship